The Nine-Act Structure of Feature Films

 Take a rigorous approach to writing.
 Don’t feel your way through the process.
 I’ve seen too many writers not understand how to edit their material, and they go back and forth, throwing out important structural parts so they can save their darling dialogue or funny bits.
 Here are my suggestions; feel free to use, abuse, or ignore them …

 Films aren’t shot in script order, nor should scripts be written in story order.
 Use a more agile approach to writing and you’ll end up throwing away much less material.
-Do this, and you will be able to write one or two scripts more per year.
+What you need before you even start writing is a good act 0 and a good act 6.
+Bring me those, and I can put a strong script together.
+Do it this way, and you will be able to write one or two scripts more per year.

 Put the bones down first.
 You should be able to summarize your nine acts on a single piece of paper.
 A strong story is built around a good bad guy.